 School Resource Division

-The School Resource Deputy Program is a proactive, innovative, problem-solving approach to assist in reducing crime by assigning specially trained certified Deputy Sheriff's to each middle school, freshman campus and high school in the county.
-The program follows a national trend to responding to the increase of violence on school campus to not only students but to school administration.
+The School Resource Deputy Program is a proactive, innovative, problem-solving approach to assist in reducing crime by assigning specially trained certified Deputy Sheriffs to each middle school, freshman campus, and high school in the county.
+The program follows a national trend in responding to the increase of violence on school campuses to not only students but to school administration.
 The goal is to offer a safe environment so students can learn and achieve without the fear of violence.

 The SRD program is a nationally accepted program involving the placement of a law enforcement officer within the educational environment.
-The officer's role is more, that being a very active high profile law enforcement officer and includes being a resource for other law enforcement officers, detectives, family services investigators, students, parents, teachers and school administration regarding law related issues.
+The officer's role is more, than being a very active high profile law enforcement officer and includes being a resource for other law enforcement officers, detectives, family services investigators, students, parents, teachers, and school administration regarding law-related issues.

-While the primary duty is to reduce crime and violence in the schools, SRD's often find themselves teaching classes, counseling students and being a mentor to students at school.
-Besides working with individual students, SRD's also assist in community policing in the area surrounding the school.
-Some examples of community policing problem solving involve traffic issues, noise complaints, drug sales and safety in nearby parks and business areas.
+While the primary duty is to reduce crime and violence in schools, SRDs often find themselves teaching classes, counseling students, and being a mentor to students at school.
+Besides working with individual students, SRDs also assist in community policing in the area surrounding the school.
+Some examples of community policing problem-solving involve traffic issues, noise complaints, drug sales, and safety in nearby parks and business areas.

 The presence of a uniformed Deputy Sheriff provides a deterrent to criminal activity by discouraging unwanted and undesirable visitors on the school grounds or in the surrounding area.

 The Okeechobee County Sheriff's Office has five school resource deputies, a sergeant, and a lieutenant, covering ten schools including elementary schools in the county.
 The deputies are assigned to a school to be a direct link between the schools and any issue that may need the assistance of law enforcement.